 Environmental Science is an introduction to the study of major environmental problems and issues confronting modern society.
 Topics include ecosystem structure and function; population patterns and dynamics; food, water, soil and energy resources; pollution of the air, water and land; and resource management.
 This course is 3 credit hours/3 contact hours.
-No pre-requisite or co-requisite is required.

-Pre-requisites and/or Co-requisites: none
+Pre-requisite and/or Co-requisite: